aws-samples/pcluster-manager/scripts/cognito-tools/README.md

 - the path to the export file
 - the user pool id (optional, if not specified the script will grab the first one returned by the API)
 - the temporary password to set for each user (optional, defaults to `P@ssw0rd`)
+- whether you want to send the email alerting users of the account creation or not

 Assuming you exported the users and groups to a file called `export.txt`, you can run
 ```bash